-Governing Funding
+Government Funding

-Changes in funding and support from the EFSA, statutory staffing costs including pension contributions and capital funding allocation will increase ongoing financial pressure for the Academy.
+Changes in funding and support from the EFSA, statutory staffing costs including pension contributions, increase in teacher pay scales and capital funding allocation will increase ongoing financial pressure for the Academy.
 This will impact on the five year plan and financial stability.